 • The Custom ETL Script method also fails when you have to move data in near real-time from PostgreSQL to Redshift.

-• A more optimal way is to move incremental data between two syncs from Postgres to Redshift instead of full load.
+• A more optimal way is to move incremental data between two syncs from Postgres to Redshift instead of a full load.
 This method is called the Change Data Capture method.

-• When you write custom SQL scripts to extract a subset of data often those scripts break as the source schema keeps changing or evolving.
+• When you write custom SQL scripts to extract a subset of data, often those scripts break as the source schema keeps changing or evolving.

-Method 2: Using Hevo Data to connect PostgreSQL to Redshift
+Method 3: Using Hevo Data to connect PostgreSQL to Redshift

 Prerequisites: